5 Best Core Workouts for Runners

 Benefits of Core Workouts for Runners

 • Reduces your risk of running injuries.
 Studies show that having weak core muscles is one of the most common causes of running injuries.
+Strong core muscles help stabilize your torso when you run, and support your upper body and pelvis.

 • Improves your running form.
 Having a strong core helps you to stay balanced and stable when you run.
-Strong core muscles help transfer force through your body to prevent tightness and pain in your back, hips, knees, and neck.
+Strong core muscles help transfer force through your body to prevent tightness and pain in your back, hips, quads, knees, and neck.
 Your core muscles also work to help you breathe properly while running.

 • Makes you a faster runner.
 A strong core helps you run more efficiently, which will improve your performance.
 Runners tend to especially get poor form when they’re fatigued - such as at the end of a race or during a speed workout.
 Strong core muscles will help you maintain your form and be able to run more efficiently.